 Academic News and Key Reminders for Students

-Welcome to Spring Quarter 2019!
-As we leave winter behind with the days getting warmer and longer, I wish you all an interesting and productive quarter.
-To help you navigate the quarter, here are a few key reminders for the Spring Quarter.
+I wish you all a healthy, interesting and productive quarter.
+To help you navigate the quarter, here are a few key reminders for the Fall Quarter.

-Some key dates for our Spring Quarter are given below:
+Some Key dates for our Winter Quarter 2020 are:

 Academic policies may be found at http://drexel.edu/provost/policies/overview/.
 Among various policies that have been updated to better promote student engagement and success, I call your attention to the following policies: